 decision G11 / 91 was issued on November 19, 1992.

 This decision resumed the substance of grounds G3 / 89 issued the same day.

 Chapter 29.
 G12 / 91 - Final decision

 decision G12 / 92 was issued on December 17, 1993.

-In this case, the facts were chronologically as follows:
+In the present case, the facts were the following chronologically: